ryanvilbrandt/pywallpaper/README.md

 # TODO

 * Display images in a given file list
-* Allow picking of file lists from within the app
-* Add ability to remove folders that were added to file lists
+* Add the ability to remove folders that were added to file lists
 * Option to create auto-collage of random images for each wallpaper